nahumsa/OpenFermionQiskit/README.md

 # OpenFermionQiskit
-Porting OpenFermion to qiskit in order to run on IBMQ computers.
+Porting Fermionic operator from [openfermion](https://github.com/quantumlib/OpenFermion) into qiskit operators in order to run on IBMQ computers.

+To do:
+- [ ] Unit Tests.
+- [ ] Converter from openfermion fermionicoperator to qiskit's [FermionicOperator](https://qiskit.org/documentation/stubs/qiskit.chemistry.FermionicOperator.html).